 Flirting with musicians over Tinder is strange.
 I often find myself in an effort to flex every intellectual muscle possible, and more recently, somehow wound up discussing the composers Hildegard von Bingen, Meredith Monk, and Pauline Oliveros.
-These women have been on my mind recently as I prepare to leave undergrad, remarking on my undergrad.
-Each of these women fashion embodied performance, stretching the boundaries of sound and composition, reimagining the physical body and the structure of storytelling, and a feminine perspective on creativity.
+These women have been on my mind recently as I prepare to leave undergrad.
+Each of them fashion embodied performance, stretching the boundaries of sound and composition, reimagining the physical body and the structure of storytelling, and a feminine perspective on creativity.
 To this, my cellist Tinder match (they/he) responded, perhaps also flexing a muscle:

 “music to me is inherently abstract and not a corporeal activity even though the body is heavily involved which is a contradiction i hadn’t yet noticed”